 You might not feel that way at all, and this “disadvantage” wouldn’t even occur to you if it weren’t on this list.
 On the other hand, the thought of people crowding you whenever you step out your front door could make you uncomfortable.
 If this is the case, you should reconsider making the move to a city.
 You might be happier in a quiet environment, where loud neighbors are less of a potential nuisance.

 3. Large Population

 The large population of major metro areas can create other unforeseen challenges in your daily life.
 You’ll find it far more difficult to find a parking space if you drive, and once you arrive at your destination, you’re still not in the clear.
 You might have to push through a crowd, wait longer for a table at restaurants or linger in a line.

-In other words, you have to consider all the little obstacles which keep you from completing a simple task.
-Something which shouldn’t challenge you — like a trip to the store for a carton of orange juice — could extend into an hour-long ordeal.
-Big city living is convenient in many ways and inconvenient in others.
+You have to consider all the little obstacles which keep you from completing a simple task.
+Something which shouldn’t challenge you in a small town could extend into an hour-long ordeal.
+As we’ve stated, big city living is convenient in many ways and inconvenient in others.

 Should You Be Living in a Big City?

 Living in a big city isn’t all about glitz and glam.
 It’s an experience some people couldn’t imagine living without, but it repels others.
 Often, it’s a subject that people in your life will have strong opinions about, and it can be hard to cut through the noise.